giantswarm/ingress-nginx-app/README.md

 is required for the ingress controller to work properly.

-`ingress-controller-values` is created by our operators and it helps set values unique to your tenant cluster.
+`ingress-controller-values` is created by our operators and it helps set values unique to your workload cluster.
 When creating this App using our web interface or our API, `spec.config` will be set automatically, but if you are creating the App CR yourself you must remember to do this.
 We are working on a kubectl plugin to facilitate this process.